AlexDoodlandLover/adic28os/README.md

 Once you are done setting up your PC this guy named adic28 will guide you on how to use your PC.
-There's really nothing else I can say because I'm all out of ideas
+There's really nothing else I can say because I'm all out of ideas I accidentally forgot that it has my profile on it.
+The password for it is truckduckpluck exactly how I typed it no, S or separations